nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/analyze.md

 All of these steps must be performed on your Ubuntu AWS terminal window.

-## Convert VCF into PLINK readable format
+## Step 1: Convert VCF into PLINK readable format

-Remember that VCF files are variant calling files that have a very [specific structure](https://gatk.broadinstitute.org/hc/en-us/articles/360035531692-VCF-Variant-Call-Format).
+Remember that VCF files are variant calling format files that have a very [specific structure](https://gatk.broadinstitute.org/hc/en-us/articles/360035531692-VCF-Variant-Call-Format).
 PLINK does not take vcf files as inputs.
 So you must convert the .vcf into PLINK readable format: ped and map.

 [PED and MAP files](http://zzz.bwh.harvard.edu/plink/data.shtml) are plain text files; PED files contain genotype information (one individual per row) and MAP files contain information on the name and position of the markers in the PED file.

-First change directories to the GWAS folder:
+First change directories to "GWAS":

 === "Code"
     ```